ChristopherAndrewTopalian/CATopalian_Science_Electromagnetism/README.md

 # CATopalian Science Electromagnetism
-We all live inside of a giagantic Electromagntic field.
+We all live inside of a gigantic Electromagnetic field.

 ---